 35:16 So all the service of Yahweh was prepared the same day, to keep the passover

+The coming of darkness did not begin a new day.
 The time after sundown was still the 14th day.

 Exodus 12:10 And ye shall let nothing of it remain until the morning (of the 15th day); and that which remaineth of it until the morning ye shall burn with fire.